-Decide your brand voice
+1. Decide your brand voice

 When starting a business page for your food business, it is crucial to be sure about the image you want to portray through your content.
 Your content can be witty, informative, guidance-based, etc. This sets the tone for the audience and helps them understand your business better.

-For instance, if you run a modern cafe that mainly sells fast food, pictures of youngsters having a good time at the cafe, fast food images in a bright background, funny captions with GenZ lingo are more likely to help you connect with your audience.
+For instance, if you run a modern cafe that mainly sells fast food, pictures of youngsters having a good time at the cafe, fast food images in a bright background, funny Instagram captions for restaurants with GenZ lingo are more likely to help you connect with your audience.

 Pro tip: Use a consistent color theme that compliments your logo colors as it creates a cohesive look and reflects your brand voice/niche in an aesthetically appealing way.